Collect Data, Influence Votes: 'If Then' Traces The Genesis Of Data-Driven Politics

 On the partnership between Simulmatics founder Ed Greenfield and "Wild" Bill McPhee

 [McPhee] was a very erratic genius, and he worked in the field of voting behavior, trying to use what we know about election returns and public opinion polls to come up with a mathematical model that could tell you how to predict voters' behavior.
-And he came up with this thing for his PhD dissertation, and then Greenfield ... said, "This is it!
+And he came up with this thing for his Ph.D. dissertation, and then Greenfield ... said, "This is it!
 This is it!
 Ever since the election of 1952, I've been trying to find a way that we could use computers to influence political campaigns!"
-And so he brought McPhee on board and he turned his doctoral dissertation into a commercial product that would found a for-profit company.
+And so he brought McPhee on board, and he turned his doctoral dissertation into a commercial product that would found a for-profit company.

 I think what Greenfield didn't quite get was McPhee was a little wild-eyed.
 During the time he was doing that research, he was manic depressive.
 His wife was home with young children, had him committed to Bellevue.
 Most of this work, he did a great deal of it, he did while in [the New York psychiatric hospital] Bellevue.